IgorKrupenja/vscode-github-soft-theme/README.md

 See [CHANGELOG.md](CHANGELOG.md) for details.

+## 0.2.0

+- Added suggestions for [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) extension.
+- Changed object property color to a less saturated one.

-### 0.1.7
+## 0.1.7

-- Fix colors of some active element indicators.
+- Fixed colors of some active element indicators.
-- Fix title bar border color.
+- Fixed title bar border color.

 ## To do

 - Investigate changing markdown preview code block colors, [#8](https://github.com/IgorKrupenja/vscode-github-soft-theme/issues/8)
-- Add recommended settings for [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph), [#9](https://github.com/IgorKrupenja/vscode-github-soft-theme/issues/9)

 ## Feedback

+If you like the theme, you add a review here or star on [Github](https://github.com/IgorKrupenja/vscode-github-soft-theme).

 If you have suggestions, please open an [issue](https://github.com/IgorKrupenja/vscode-github-soft-theme/issues/new) or, even better, a [pull request](https://github.com/IgorKrupenja/vscode-github-soft-theme/pulls).